AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="SceneNode+hasLinkedContent"></a>

 ### *sceneNode.hasLinkedContent : <code>boolean</code>*
-True if the node's appearance comes from a link to an external resource, such as Creative Cloud Libraries.
+True if the node's appearance comes from a link to an external resource, such as Creative Cloud Libraries or a separate XD document (in the case of a Linked Symbol instance).

 **Kind**: instance property of [<code>SceneNode</code>](#SceneNode)
 **Read only**: true